umami-software/website/content/environment-variables.md

 If you want to host Umami under a subdirectory.
 You may need to update your reverse proxy settings to correctly handle the BASE_PATH prefix.

-### COLLECT_API_ENDPOINT = /api/x

-Allows you to send metrics to a location different than the default `/api/collect`.
-This is to help you avoid some ad-blockers.

 ### DATABASE_TYPE = &lt;postgresql | mysql&gt;

 The type of DB to be used.
 This is only required for the Docker build.

-### DISABLE_UPDATES = 1

-Disables the check for new versions of Umami.

-### DISABLE_LOGIN = 1

-Disables the login page for the application.

-### DISABLE_TELEMETRY = 1

-Umami collects completely anonymous telemetry data in order help improve the application.
-You can choose to disable this if you don't want to participate.